 Dr. Fauci Says Most People Did This Before Catching COVID

-With coronavirus cases frequently resulting in 1,000 deaths a day, and hospitals overflowing in states like Nebraska, it's natural to worry: Am I going to catch it, too?
+With coronavirus cases frequently resulting in 3,000 deaths a day, Am I going to catch it, too?
 Dr. Anthony Fauci, the nation's top infectious disease doctor and director of the National Institute of Allergy and Infectious Diseases, talked with Andrea Mitchell of MSNBC about where everyone is catching COVID these days.
 Read on to hear his warning, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 The Rising Cases Do Not Surprise Dr. Fauci

 Dr. Fauci warned a day might come in which we reached more than 100,000 cases a day—and it's here.
 "I think it's pretty clear what's happening when I made that—um, I wouldn't say prediction; I didn't want to jinx us—but I said I would not be surprised, this was at a Senate hearing or months ago, when I said when we were at 40,000 cases, that if we did not do something different, really accelerate our prevention activities, that I would not be surprised if we reach a hundred thousand.
 And unfortunately, very, unfortunately, that was prescient because as you pointed out correctly, we're over that right now."

 Fauci says "the reason I'm not surprised at it is that whenever you have a respiratory borne illness and you enter into the cooler months of the fall and the soon to be colder months of the winter, you do more things indoors as opposed to outdoors.
 And that's just another added ingredient to the risk you have with a respiratory infection."

 Dr. Fauci Says Here's Where Many People are Catching COVID